lhs-open/lhs-guide/docs/index.md

 >   “In a learning health system, science, informatics, incentives, and culture are aligned for continuous improvement and innovation, with best practices seamlessly embedded in the delivery process and new knowledge captured as an integral by-product of the delivery experience.”
 (Source: NAM website - [The Learning Health System Series](https://nam.edu/programs/value-science-driven-health-care/learning-health-system-series/))

-The LHS vision was created by NAM/IOM and described in a series of reports from NAM.
+The LHS vision was created by NAM (formerly Institute of Medicine, IOM) and described in a series of reports from NAM.
 Below I will summarize the related information in the reports to show why LHS is needed and what LHS is.
-Some examples are also chosen from the reports.
-For details, please see [The Learning Health System Series](https://nam.edu/programs/value-science-driven-health-care/learning-health-system-series/) on NAM website.
+Some examples are also from the reports.
+For details, please see [The Learning Health System Series](https://nam.edu/programs/value-science-driven-health-care/learning-health-system-series/) on the NAM website.

 ## Why do we need LHS?

 ![NAM report](img/The-Learning-Healthcare-System-195x300.jpg)

-In 2006 the IOM Roundtable on Evidence-Based Medicine convened a workshop entitled “The Learning Healthcare System”, from which the first NAM LHS report "The Learning Healthcare System" was published in 2007.
+In 2006 the IOM Roundtable on Evidence-Based Medicine convened a workshop entitled “The Learning Healthcare System,” from which the first NAM LHS report, "The Learning Healthcare System," was published in 2007.
 The report recognizes that the performance of the healthcare system remains far short of where it should be.
-After dissects the process of clinical evidence generation and application, the report envisions a new health care system in which both evidence development and application flow seamlessly and continuously in the course of care, i.e. a learning health system.
+After dissecting the clinical evidence generation and application process, the report envisions a new health care system in which evidence development and application flow seamlessly and continuously in the course of care, i.e., a learning health system.

 A re-evaluation of how health care is structured to develop and apply evidence subsequently identified the following problems in current health care systems:

 >- Problem: Missed opportunities, preventable illnesses, and injuries are too often in health care.

 Medical errors: IOM 2001 report “Crossing the Quality Chasm” found an estimated 44,000 to 98,000 Americans may die annually due to medical errors.
-This alarming problem underscores the need for redesigning health care to address the key dimensions on which improvement was most needed: safety, effectiveness, patient centeredness, timeliness, efficiency, and equity.
-(IOM 2001)
+This alarming problem underscored the need for redesigning health care to address the key dimensions where improvement was most needed: safety, effectiveness, patient centeredness, timeliness, efficiency, and equity (IOM 2001).

 >- Problem: The prevailing approach to generating clinical evidence is inadequate today and may be irrelevant tomorrow, given the pace and complexity of change.